 Derivation (7) exemplifies recursive g-sup.
-As noted, a VP (of category S\NP) needs to be type-shifted by g-sup when it merges with a pronominal subject.
-The basic g-sup rule defined in (3) doesn't apply to the VP in (7), because this VP has an extra sup-NP abstraction stemming from the possessive pronoun his.
-Defining g-sup recursively overcomes this problem: applying g-sup1 means saturating the extra NP abstraction temporarily, applying g-sup as normal, and then abstracting the NP back.
+As noted, a VP (of category S\NP) needs to be shifted by g-sup when it merges with a pronominal subject.
+The simple g-sup rule defined in (3), however, doesn't apply to the VP in (7), because this VP has an extra sup-NP abstraction from the possessive pronoun his.
+Defining g-sup recursively overcomes this problem: applying g-sup1 means saturating the extra NP abstraction temporarily, applying g-sup, and finally abstracting the NP back.